varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

 %{X}x
   Extended variables.
 Supported variables are:

+  Varnish:default_format
+    The log format used when neither -f nor -F options are specified.
+    Useful for appending/prepending with other formatters.

   Varnish:time_firstbyte
     Time from when the request processing starts until the first byte is sent to the client, in seconds.
 For backend mode: Time